keyvank/tsp/src/1-compute.md

     bf.append('+' * val)
 ```

-A more complicated example is the copy operation.
-As you know, we need a third memory cell in order to copy a value from a source to a destination cell.
-We'll use the `alloc` function in order to find an unused cell, and after we are done with it, we'll `free` it, allowing other modules to use it:
+A more complicated example is the `copy` operation.
+As you know, we need a third memory cell in order to copy a value from a source cell to a destination cell.
+We will use the `alloc` function to find an unused cell, and once we are finished with it, we will `free` it so that other modules can use it later.

 ```python=
 def copy(bf: BrainfuckGenerator, src: Pointer, dst: Pointer):